 As you really get to know a person, you look to them to meet certain needs that you have.
 This forms reliance in the relationship.
 This is when you think that your deep needs in life can be met by this person.
 If you go too fast and get too close to soon, you won’t have an accurate picture of what it will be like with this person down the road.
 You should not marry a person and suddenly find out new things about them.

 According to Dr. Van Epp, reliance can become overcharged by sexual involvement.
 Couples who are sexually active prior to marriage often say they can depend and rely on each other, but the feeling of closeness is really fed by the sexual chemistry not true knowledge about the person.

 “In real life, in long-term marriage relationships, sexual chemistry does not dominate the majority of life together,” Van Epp says.
 “Most of life is talking together, having a personality that blends well with the other person, having a good sense of humor, etc. Sex is part of it, but not a major portion of it.”

 As a relationship grows, it has different definitions.
 Each definition is a level of commitment.
 Friends have a low level of commitment, whereas best friends have a higher level of commitment to each other and soul mates have the highest level of commitment.

-Based on their time together, Jennie thought that Kevin was committed to her for life.
+Based on their time together, Jennie thought that Kevin felt committed to her for life.
 They enjoyed each other’s company and seemed to have a lot in common.
 After 13 months of dating, Jennie and Kevin married.
 As they were leaving the wedding in a limo, Kevin turned to Jennie and said, “Now that we are married, you can have all my money.”